 Anti-Hepatitis B infection vaccine is the most effective way of preventing possible Hepatitis B infection.
-Newborns are recommended to have this vaccine within 24 hours and are followed by two to three more dosages afterwards.
+Newborns are recommended to have this vaccine within 24 hours and are followed by two to three more dosages afterward.

-- A newborn can have four dose schedules with the first one given within 24 hours upon birth while the other three will be given along with routine vaccines such as MMR and DTP.
+- A newborn can have four dose schedules with the first one given within 24 hours of birth while the other three will be given along with routine vaccines such as MMR and DTP.

 - If you haven’t had your Hepatitis B vaccination and you are below 18 years of age, you can still avail of the Hepatitis B vaccine.